 Ten years ago, the top global risks in terms of impact and likelihood didn’t include social or environmental issues for the most part.
 But today, many of the top risks are social or environmental.

 A robust Enterprise Risk Management (ERM) framework that includes social and environmental aspects preserves value and reduces downside exposure, helping to connect risk, strategy and decision-making while enhancing corporate performance.

 Leveraging and enhancing a company’s ERM framework is an effective way to reduce potential risk and capture opportunities.

-This disconnect between disclosing ESG issues in sustainability reports and disclosing ESG factors in risk filings in statutory documents, demonstrates that organizations find it challenging to integrate emerging social and environmental risks into existing risk management frameworks.
+We found that only 29% of companies show some alignment between what they say in their sustainability report and what they disclose in their legal filings.
+This disconnect between disclosing ESG issues in sustainability reports and disclosing ESG factors in risk filings in statutory documents demonstrates that organizations find it challenging to integrate emerging ESG risks into existing risk management frameworks.
 In practice, this means that companies are exposed to a range of risks that are not being properly accounted for.

 Our work with COSO (the Committee of Sponsoring Organizations of the Treadway Commission) helps companies integrate ESG risks into their mainstream risk processes.
 In 2018, we jointly released application guidance to help organizations align ERM to ESG-related risks.
 We also provide workshops and training to our members on the ESG risk guidance – contact us at firstname.lastname@example.org for more information.